Grimicron/BrainF-ckInterpreter/README.md

 - The tape holds 30k cells.
 - The loop stack can only support a loop nesting level of 1000.
 - EOF is inputed with Ctrl+D and sets the cell to -1.
-- Printing -1 outputs "EOF".
+- Printing values outside 0-127 outputs nothing.
 - A newline is represented by a 10 both in input and output.
 - When the pointer overflows or underflows, it wraps around the tape.